Build and test a cardboard boat

 Once we can predict whether something will sink or float, we can use that knowledge – in the form of a simple math recipe – to design or size a boat.
 That’s the next challenge!

 I did these experiments for middle grade kids at Blanchester Intermediate on March 4, 2021.
 It was so amazing, that I duplicated the experiment at home and shot video.
-So… this is not quite as good as live, but it’ll give you an idea of the overall content and flow.
+You can grab all my videos and experiments with the Buoyancy – Submarine Simulation and Cardboard Boat Experiments!

 The Buoyancy Project

-Want to check out the book the expands on the project & adventure?
+Want to check out the book that expands on the project & adventure?
 Check out the Buoyancy Project: Putney Hicks Inventor Adventures–Book 2!

 A perplexing task.
 A mystery to solve.
 Can a scientist-in-the-making find the answers hiding in plain sight?